MASTAHG Academic Policies

 Persons who do not wish to receive college credit or who do not meet minimal admission requirements may register as auditors upon payment of the audit fee and completion of all requirements for non-degree seeking students.
 Official records and grades are not maintained for auditors and audit classes cannot later be changed to a credit standing.
 Students will receive a grade report reflecting audit status.

 Course Delivery and Residency Requirements

-Courses in history and government (those with an AHG prefix) are offered as intensive weeklong summer courses at the main campus and as live online weboconference courses during the fall, spring, and summer semesters.
+Courses in history and government (those with an AHG prefix [prior to Fall 2020] or those with an HIST or POLSC prefix [Summer 2020 and after]) are offered as intensive weeklong summer courses at the main campus and as live online weboconference courses during the fall, spring, and summer semesters.
 On-campus room and board are available for a nominal fee for students attending summer courses.
 Courses required as part of the education core may be taken at the main campus, at Ashland's regional centers located around Ohio, as hybrid courses (meeting both on-campus and online), and as fully online courses.

 No more than 9 hours may be transferred into the program from other universities.

 Students may choose to complete the program entirely online, entirely on-campus, or through any combination of online and on-campus coursework.
 Students need not commit to one particular delivery method and may change their plans at anytime.